ControlPI

 eManNum.Auto

-signal according to formula / disable value
+signal according to formula / disabled value

 Automatic mode - output signal